galaxystep/comp3005/README.md

 In order to run the application, open a command line and type "python connection.py".
 You'll have a chance to test the functions within the application.

 04: VERIFY THE RESULTS
-You're able to verify the results of the application by checking pgAdmin.
+You're able to verify the results of the application by checking the databse in pgAdmin.